maria-neto/devops-23-24-JPE-1231842/CA1/README.md

         this.email = email;
         }
 ```

-After all the alteration were implemented, they were committed, the email-field branch was merged with
+After all the alterations were implemented, they were committed, the email-field branch was merged with
 the main branch, and was pushed to the remote repository.
 These modification were related to some previously
 created issues, so those were referenced in the commit message.

 ```bash
 git add .
 git commit -m "#3 email attribute created in Employee class, get and set methods added, tests updated in EmployeeTest"